Joey019/data-science-portfolio/project/project1.md

 Because the original geographic data used latitude and longitude coordinates, I projected the GeoDataFrames to EPSG:2264, a North Carolina projected coordinate system measured in feet.
 This allowed distances, 50-foot tolerances, and road lengths to be calculated using appropriate spatial units.

-There were no missing variables in any of the datasets.
+There were some missing coordinates from the crash dataset, and those rows were removed since the coordinates were an essential part of the analysis and mapping process.

 For the crash data, a small number of crashes classified by NCDOT as within Mecklenburg County had coordinates that fell slightly outside the Mecklenburg County boundary.
 To deal with this issue, I decided to keep any crashes that were within a 50 foot radius of the Mecklenburg County border, as I believed that those crashes were within the margin of error for the coordinates provided by the NCDOT dataset and the mapping abilities of the GeoPandas library.
 Anything farther than the 50 foot limit was removed from the dataset.